Clemapfel/mousetrap/docs/09_native_rendering.md

 | bottom              | `(0.5, 1.0)`  |
 | bottom right        | `(1.0, 1.0)`  |

 This coordinate system is identical to relative widget space.
+Note that, because this coordinate system is a float in `[0, 1]`, we cann query a specific pixel of a texture using the texture-coordinates.
+We are reliant on the graphics card to map a specific pixel position to our texture coordinate.

 #### Converting between coordinates

-`RenderArea` offers two static functions that allow us to convert between absolute widget space and 3d space.
+`RenderArea` offers two static functions that allow us to convert between absolute widget space and gl space.
 Recall that for a widget of size 400x300, the top left corner will be (0, 0), and the bottom right corner will be (400, 300).
 For example, `MotionEventController`s `motion` signal provides use with coordinates in widget space.

-To convert from widget to gl coordinates, we use `RenderArea::to_gl_coordinates`.
+To convert from widget to gl space, we use `RenderArea::to_gl_coordinates`.
 For the inverse, we use `RenderArea::from_gl_coordinates`.

 For example, to translate the position returned by `MotionEventController` to gl coordinates used by `Shape`, we can do the following: